TrueConf Group Capabilities

 Camera mute indicator

-Tablet authentication by confirming the entry of a PIN code displayed on the main user interface screen.
+Tablet authentication by entering a PIN code displayed on the main user interface screen

 Access to system settings configuration